tasdikrahman/tasdikrahman.me/_posts/2019-03-22-solo-backpacking-trip-to-hampi-gokarna-goa-budget.md

 <center><img src="/content/images/2019/03/gokarna-zostel.jpg"></center>

-The bunk bed which I was sharing along, had folks who were there for a quick getaway before they attended a friend's wedding, an army officer who was on her way back home before she got to go back to Leh where she was commissioned and many more.

-The set of people were very diverse.
-I met Amazon, who was from [sussex](https://en.wikipedia.org/wiki/Sussex) and was on a break before he headed back home before he joined his new gig, among with Michael who worked as a Police officer in Australia.
+The bunk bed which I was sharing along, had folks who were there for a quick getaway before they attended a friend's wedding, an army officer who was on her way back home before she got to go back to Leh where she was commissioned,  I met Amazon, who was from [sussex](https://en.wikipedia.org/wiki/Sussex) and who was on a break before he headed back home and joined his new gig, among with Michael who worked as a Police officer in Australia.

 <center><img src="/content/images/2019/03/gokarna-day-1.jpg"></center>

-I lazed around the eating area of the hostel, where me and a couple of folks were just sharing what they had been travelling around and singing songs someone played some guitar sipping over some milkshake.
-Such bliss.
+I lazed around the dining area of the hostel which was right next to the ridge, where me and a couple of folks were just sharing with each other where they had been travelling around and singing songs while someone played some guitar sipping over some milkshake.

 The afternoon was sliding over and we started to plan around a hike around the beaches of Gokarna.

-We made it down from the hills from where the hostel was situated and headed to the main beach, where we boarded on the speed boat which was waiting for us to take us to God's own beach.
+We made it down from the hills from where the hostel was situated and headed to the main beach, where we boarded onto the speed boat which was waiting for us to take us to God's own beach.

 <center><img src="/content/images/2019/03/gokarna-boat.jpg"></center>